Reknan-dev/TurtleTales/README.md

 ## About The Project

-I created this web app for my studies at Start2Impact University, as a practice project for my React skills
+I created this web app for my final project at Start2Impact University, as a practice project for my full stack developing skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>